 #4) Provides subject rights

 Companies need to keep data subject access rights in mind.
 A consent management platform allows automated portals to be set up.
-These portals ensure that all data subject access rights requests are processed in a timely and complete manner, ensuring the best possible customer experience.
+These portals ensure that all data subject access rights requests are processed promptly and completely, ensuring the best possible customer experience.

 You are keeping your website compliant with no code.